juanchanto/juanchanto/README.md

 🌟 Special Invitation: Try the Preliminary Version of Our Online Notes Tool 🌟

-Hello, productivity and organization enthusiasts! 🚀 We’re thrilled to introduce Sloth notes, a new way to capture ideas, organize projects, and keep track of your notes from anywhere. 📝✨
+Hello, productivity and organization enthusiasts! 🚀 We’re thrilled to introduce Open notes, a new way to capture ideas, organize projects, and keep track of your notes from anywhere. 📝✨

 💡 What can you do with our tool?
 ✅ Easily create and manage your notes.